-A common worry for people taking morphine type painkillers (opioids) is a fear of becoming drowsy, or not in control of things.
+A common worry for people taking strong painkillers like morphine (opioids) is a fear of becoming drowsy, or not in control of things.
 This can be very frightening.
 You might think that you'd rather be in pain than get too sleepy or fuzzy minded to do everyday things.

 You could feel slightly drowsy when you first start taking strong painkillers or if your doctor has just increased the dose.
 But this usually only lasts a few days.

 In some cases, drowsiness could mean that the dose is too high.
-Your doctor or symptom control nurse will suggest lowering it.
+Your doctor or palliative care (symptom control) nurse will suggest lowering it.
 Then, if that affects your pain control, they might suggest changing to another type of painkiller or adding in other types of painkillers.

 Other side effects can include sickness or constipation.
 Doctors can usually prevent or relieve these.

 Fear of addiction

-The most common fear about morphine type painkillers (opioids) is that you will get addicted to them.
+The most common fear about strong painkillers, or opioids like morphine, is that you will get addicted to them.

 But it’s rare for people who take prescribed cancer pain drugs to get addicted.
 Addiction happens because people get a high feeling from the drug.
 This makes them want to take it again.
-But when doctors precribe painkillers properly for pain control, most people don't get a psychological high.
-So they won't get addicted.
+But when doctors prescribe painkillers properly for pain control, most people don't get a psychological high.
+So, they won't get addicted.